Please read through these frequently asked questions about the JET Program and specific sections on how to apply.

 I am having difficulty getting transcripts from the college/university where I studied abroad.
 What should I do?

-Although a transcript is most preferred (photocopied if not original), we will also accept a letter from the registrar’s office at your school or a study abroad office certifying your study abroad experience.
+Although a transcript is most preferred, we will also accept a letter from the registrar’s office at your school or a study abroad office certifying your study abroad experience.
 Failure to provide proof of the study abroad will not disqualify your application unless you received a degree from a foreign institution.
-In this case, you must provide official transcripts as required.
+In that case, you must provide official transcripts.

 My transcript from my primary university shows that I studied abroad, but it only lists the number of credits received, is this sufficient?

-If your proof of study abroad does not list all necessary information, your application will not be disqualified.
+Your application will not be disqualified if your proof of study abroad does not list all necessary information.
 You can provide a letter from your registrar’s office or study abroad office to supplement the information in the transcript.

 PROOF OF GRADUATION OR OF EXPECTED GRADUATION / CURRENT ENROLLMENT